asserty308/TeamProject2014/README.md

   choose 127.0.0.1 as Server IP, or else, the IP of the Machine the server runs on.
 At last, choose a client port and press enter.

-3) Repeate step 2) with different (!) client ports each time until the number of connecting clients is equal to the playercount you specified when starting the server.
+3) Repeat step 2) with different (!) client ports each time until the number of connecting clients is equal to the playercount you specified when starting the server.
 The game will automatically start.